Secure Your Cloud-Native Apps: Mastering Secret Management

 Real-Life Example

-Imagine a web application that connects to a database and an external API.
-Here’s how secret management would work:
+Let's say you have a web app that needs to talk to a database and an external api.
+Here's how secret management would work:

-- Step 1: Identify that the app needs a database password and an API key.
+- Step 1: You realize the app needs a database password and an api key.

-- Step 4: Regularly rotate the database password to enhance security.
+- Step 4: You set up a schedule to rotate the database password regularly to make things more secure.

 Visual Representation of Secret Management Flow